 Last weekend I was in Billings, Montana, for our (live, in-person) Christian Thinkers Society events with the Big Sky Worldview Forum (more about this below).
 Additionally, I was interviewed in-studio for the state-wide call-in program, “Montana Talks with Aaron Flint” (KBUL News Talk).
 One caller, frustrated by the cultural disparity, asked why it seems we cannot even have a conversation with the other side.
 I responded: “The reason is because of sin.
 Sin poisons everything.”
 Sin corrupts our relationships.
 Sin corrupts everything, which is why we need our Savior!

 This weekend I am speaking in New Jersey at Southridge Community Church for Accelerate weekend (more details here: https://www.southridgecc.org/accelerate).
 Please pray for all who are coming live and streaming online.
-Christian Thinkers Society is also excited to the church on its 150th anniversary!
+Christian Thinkers Society is also excited to help the church on its 150th anniversary!
 Thank the Lord for churches all over America still finding ways to meet and do outreach!

 As we lead lives of Christian distinction and are committed Christian Thinkers, I must ask you, now more than ever, to not be silent!
 Take a moment and read Luke 3:19, “John also publicly criticized Herod Antipas, the ruler of Galilee, for marrying Herodias, his brother’s wife, and for many other wrongs he had done.”
 John the Baptist had such a following that Antipas quickly put him to death.
 John was not afraid to speak out against evil (“and for many other wrongs he had done”).
 We need to be John the Baptist’s of today.
 If you see wrong, say something.
 Stand up.
 Yes, we must always approach it with truth and grace, but we must not ignore evil.